imyesung/computer-systems-journey/02-datastructures-java/11-self-balancing-bst/avl-tree-c/README.md

 The `main` function:

-1. Builds a random tree by calling `insertBST` 10 times.
+1. Builds a random tree with `insertBST` to showcase an imbalanced starting point.
-2. Prints a sideways debug view via `print_tree_debug`.
+2. Prints a sideways debug view + automated invariant check (usually FAIL at this stage).
-3. Runs `check_avl_invariant` to verify structure and balance (the check will usually fail until rotations are implemented).
+3. Rebuilds the same keys with `insertAVL`, printing rotation traces (if enabled) and verifying the AVL invariants now PASS.
-4. Asks the user for a key, deletes it with `deleteBST`, reprints the tree, and re-runs the invariant check.
+4. Prompts for a key, deletes it via `deleteAVL`, and shows the balanced tree plus the invariant check.
 5. Frees all memory with `freeTree` before exiting.

-## TODO Checklist
-1. Implement `rebalance`: recompute `height`, compute balance factor, and dispatch LL/LR/RL/RR rotations before returning the new subtree root.
-2. Update insert logic: either expose `insertAVL` or upgrade `insertBST` so every recursive return path calls `rebalance`.
-3. Update delete logic: mirror the insert plan so `deleteAVL` (or the upgraded `deleteBST`) rebalances on the way back up.
-4. Once rotations are wired in, update `main.c` and the README again so the demo exercises the AVL-aware APIs.